jonegil/gui-with-gio/egg_timer/03_button.md

 - To ensure a clean exit we also listen for the `app.DestroyEvent` which is sent when the app exits.

   - If so call [os.Exit()](https://pkg.go.dev/os?utm_source=gopls#Exit) to ensure and orderly end to the program.
 The convention is that zero indicates success, later logic can be added to send other values.
-This aslo requires the `os` import.
+This also requires the `os` import.

 1. Finally we call `app.Main()`.
 Don't forget.